-The unsecured funding benchmark rate is the rate at which the ADI or RFC can issue senior unsecured debt in the relevant currency as used in the calculation of internal transfer pricing.
-It would typically be based on the price of recent primary market issuance by the reporting institution or other comparable institutions, but may be interpolated or based on secondary market spreads where recent comparable issuance is not available.
+The guiding principle in reporting Item 3 is to report unsecured funding benchmark rate is the rate at which the ADI or RFC's indicative wholesale funding cost curve for can issue senior unsecured debt in the relevant currency, as would be used in the calculation of internal funds transfer pricing.

+The calculation of the reported benchmark rate curve may vary across institutions.
+It is expected that it would typically be based on the price of recent primary market issuance by the reporting institution or other comparable institutions, but it may also be interpolated or based on secondary market spreads or estimated in some other way where recent comparable issuance is not available.
+The reported rates should incorporate any relevant costs (such as hedging costs and issuance fees) that are included in the internal calculation of the entity's benchmark rate reference curve.

 The unsecured funding benchmark rate is not to be expressed as a spread.
-That is, even if the reporting institution would typically consider that rate as a spread over a market rate, then the applicable market rate should be added to the spread when reporting the unsecured funding benchmark rate.
+That is, even if the reporting institution would typically consider that rate as a spread over a reference market rate for internal purposes, then the applicable market rate, as at the end of the reporting period, should be added to the spread when reporting the unsecured funding benchmark rate.

-The unsecured funding benchmark rate for a foreign currency should be reported as the rate applicable to that currency.
-For example, if the unsecured funding benchmark rate is calculated on an AUD basis then the relevant hedging costs (including a cross-currency basis) should be included in the figure reported for the USD and/or EUR rates.
+The unsecured funding benchmark rate for a foreign currency should be reported on an AUD (or AUD equivalent) basis, as the rate applicable to that currency.
+For example, if the unsecured funding benchmark rate is calculated on an AUD basis then the Adjustments for relevant hedging costs (including such as a cross-currency basis) should be included in the figure reported for the USD and for EUR rates.